bradcornford/Notifier/README.md

 	$notifications = Notifier::getDisplayNotifications();

+### Display Notifications

+The `displayNotifications` method allows you to mark an array of passed notifications as displayed.

+	$notifications = Notifier::getNotifications();
+	Notifier::displayNotifications($notifications);

+### Displayed Displayable Notifications

+The `displayedDisplayableNotifications` method allows you to mark displayable notifications as displayed.

+	Notifier::displayedDisplayableNotifications();

 ### Displayed All Notifications

 The `displayedAllNotifications` method allows you to mark all notifications as displayed.

 	Notifier::displayedAllNotifications();

+### Expire Notifications

+The `expireNotifications` method allows you to expire an array of passed notifications.

+	$notifications = Notifier::getNotifications();
+	Notifier::expireNotifications($notifications);

 ### Expire Displayed Notifications